 Let Me Whisper Something In Your Ear

 When you are asked for your social security number to confirm your identity if you are at the bank remember to be aware of your surroundings.
 Be cautious of saying your number out loud.
-There could be a key pad you can type your number in, if not ask the teller for a scratch paper to write it on and then shred the paper when your done.
+There could be a keypad you can type your number in, if not ask the teller for a scratch paper to write it on and then shred the paper when you’re done.

 Wait… Don’t Skip It All

 Take matters into your own hands by getting a credit report annually.
 With every precaution that users can take there is still a chance your information can be hacked.
 The information you give an organization can be found if their computer system is compromised.
 Don’t worry; there are many free, trusted sites that perform credit reports without hurting your credit score.

 Don’t let someone steal your identity just because you fell for a phishing trick.
 Once you incorporate these best practices for sharing sensitive information you can rest assured that you are taking every measure to procure your identity.

 Kenneth G. Marks is an aggressive Social Security Disability attorney who will fight for you!

 Call or Email for a FREE Consultation

 Toll Free: 855.748.6470